jim-easterbrook/python-exiv2/USAGE.rst

     buf = thumb.copy()
     thumb_im = PIL.Image.open(io.BytesIO(buf.data()))

+In python-exiv2 before v0.15.0 the memory block is converted to an object with a buffer interface.
 A Python memoryview_ can be used to access the data without copying.

-In python-exiv2 from v0.15.0 onwards pointers to blocks of memory are converted directly to a Python memoryview_ object.
-This allows direct access to the block of memory without unnecessary copying.
-In some cases this includes writing to the data.
+(Converting to bytes_ would make a copy of the data, which we don't usually want.)

 Warning: segmentation faults
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^